1956 Atlantic hurricane season: Early June tropical storm

-Tropical Storm Two
+Mid-June tropical storm

-In early June, a trough extended from the Gulf of Mexico to the western Atlantic Ocean.
-On June 12, the interaction between the trough and a tropical wave spawned a tropical depression in the Bay of Campeche.
+During the second week of June, a tropical wave traversing the Yucatán Peninsula commenced interacting with a trough extending from the Gulf of Mexico to the western Atlantic Ocean, which generated a disturbance over the Bay of Campeche, that spawned a tropical depression on June 12.
 The newly developed tropical cyclone tracked northward, quickly intensifying into a tropical storm.
 It attained peak winds of 60 mph on June 13, although it never developed a well-defined circulation.
 In addition, it had characteristics of both a tropical and extratropical cyclone, with cooler air aloft.
 Late on June 13, the storm made landfall near Cocodrie, Louisiana, and its lowest pressure of 1001 mb was measured over land, suggesting it did not weaken substantially after landfall.
 After moving inland, it dissipated on June 15 over Arkansas.

 As the storm moved ashore, it did not develop rainbands, unlike other tropical cyclones.
 The heaviest rainfall occurred in a 100 mi region east of where it moved ashore.
 Precipitation fell across the entire United States gulf coast, and the highest rainfall total was 8.89 in in Golden Meadow, Louisiana.
 The rains were beneficial to farmers, due to drought conditions persisting in the region.
 The storm produced higher than normal tides, peaking at 4.7 ft in Biloxi, Mississippi; this was the highest since the 1947 Fort Lauderdale hurricane.
 The tides left damage to the Freeport Sulphur Company, as well as to boats, beaches, and piers.
 Three people died after their boat capsized, and there was another death after a driver skidded off the Lake Pontchartrain Causeway.
 A barge in the lake became disabled due to the storm and caused light damage to the causeway.
 Sustained winds during the storm's passage peaked at 55 mph near Grand Isle, Louisiana, and a boat reported a gust of 60 mph near Pilottown, Louisiana.
 Damage was estimated at $50,000.